Derrell and Ruth Hyde

 Derrell retired on October 1, 2000, after 25 years of service.
 Even though he officially retired, Derrell continued to volunteer wherever he was needed.
 He worked in Business Services for a year, and then he worked in public relations until their first grandchild, Kyle, was born.
 He made an easy transition to grandpa and babysitter.

-SIMC’s campus offers retreats and summer Bible camps, which Derrell and Ruth like to be involved in.
-Their grandchildren enjoy attending summer Bible camp.
-Derrell and Ruth are blessed to care for their grandchildren when their daughter, Joanna, and her husband, Steven, are working.
+Ruth retired on September 1, 2005, after 36 years of service.
+Ruth and Derrell continued to live near the campus, which became Southwest Indian Ministries Center.
+SIMC’s campus offered retreats and summer Bible camps, which Derrell and Ruth liked to be involved in.
+Derrell and Ruth were blessed to care for their grandchildren when their daughter, Joanna, and her husband, Steven, were working.
 “We feel the Lord has led us into a ministry with them,” Derrell said.
 “The children look forward to our prayer and devotional times.
 What joy we had when they asked Jesus into their heart!”